-Healthcare Claim Cost: Per capita costs for the self-insured plans administered by BCBS were based on medical and prescription drug claims for retired participants for the period January 1, 2021 through December 31, 2022.
+Healthcare Claim Cost: Per capita costs for the self-insured plans administered by BCBS were based on prescription drug claims for retired participants for the period January 1, 2021 through December 31, 2022 and medical claims for retired participants for the periods from January 1, 2021 through December 31, 2022 and from January 1, 2021 through December 31, 2022.
 The claims experience was trended to the valuation date.